 Cables are used to connect the P-Brick to the motors (which drive the rotation base).
 Plug ends of two cables into the motor unit.
-Plug the other ends into any of the output ports (A, B, C, D) on the P-Brick.
-Bend the cables as necessary for a comfortable fit.
+Plug the other ends into any output ports at the top of the P-Brick.
+Bend cables for a comfortable fit.
+7